mobxjs/mobx/README.md

             store.timer += 1;
         }, 1000);

-        var TimerView = React.createClass({
         // This component is actually an observer of all store properties that are accessed during the last rendering
         // so there is no need to declare any data use, nor is there (seemingly) any state in this component
-            // the combination of mobservable.props and ObserverMixin does all the magic for us.
+        // the combination of mobservable.props and ObservingComponent does all the magic for us.
-            // UI updates are nowhere forced, but all views (un)subscribe to their data automatically
+        // UI updates are nowhere forced, but all views (un)subscribe to their data automatically var TimerView = mobservable.ObservingComponent(React.createClass({
-            mixins: [mobservable.ObserverMixin],

             render: function() {
                 return (<span>Seconds passed: {this.props.store.timer}</span>);
             }
-        });
+        }));

         var TimerApp = React.createClass({
             render: function() {